The warm outer layer of a Little Red Dot as the source of [Fe II] and collisional Balmer lines with scattering wings: Results: The optical emission lines of GN-9711

 To place our spectrum in the rest-frame, we obtain the redshift of the \oiii{} doublet of GN-9771 from the continuum-subtracted spectrum.
 This redshift will serve as reference for the rest of the analysis done in this paper because the redshift is most well defined due to the narrowness of the lines.
 The details of the continuum fitting and background subtraction of the grating spectrum are detailed in Appendix~\ref{sec:continuum_subtraction}.
-We fit two Gaussians with a fixed ratio of 2.98, and convolving the model with a Gaussian line spread function, using the nominal resolution of the G395H grating\footnote{We obtain the Gaussian FWHM of the LSF as $\lambda/R$, with $\lambda$ being the observed wavelength of interest.
-The information about the NIRSpec dispersers resolution was taken from \url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph}.}.
-We thus obtain a redshift of $z=5.53453 \pm 0.00004$, and a Gaussian width of FWHM~$202 \pm 5$~\unit{km.s^{-1}}.
-This narrow line-width suggests a very low dynamical mass, similar to other LRDs with recent deep G395H observations \citep[e.g.,][]{deugenio2025, deugenio2025_absorber, wang2025}.
+We fit two Gaussians with a fixed ratio of 2.98, and convolving the model with a Gaussian line spread function, using the nominal resolution of the G395H grating.\footnote{We obtain the Gaussian FWHM of the LSF as $\lambda/R$, with $\lambda$ being the observed wavelength of interest.
+The information about the NIRSpec dispersers resolution was taken from \url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph}.} We thus obtain a redshift of $z=5.53453 \pm 0.00004$, and a Gaussian width of FWHM~$202 \pm 5$~\unit{km.s^{-1}}.
+This narrow line width suggests a very low dynamical mass, similar to other LRDs with recent deep G395H observations \citep[e.g.,][]{deugenio2025, deugenio2025_absorber, wang2025}.

-In Figs.~\ref{fig:Ha_line_fit} and~\ref{fig:Hb_line_fit} we show the high quality H$\alpha$ and H$\beta$ spectra of GN-9771, respectively.
+In Figs.~\ref{fig:Ha_line_fit} and~\ref{fig:Hb_line_fit} we show the high-quality H$\alpha$ and H$\beta$ spectra of GN-9771, respectively.
 The \Halpha{} spectrum confirms the absorption system seen in the NIRCam grism data \citep{matthee2024a} and we now show that the absorption is also present in H$\beta$ with a similar velociy offset.
 The total H$\beta$ flux is $\approx10.4$ times fainter than the H$\alpha$ flux which is a strong departure from the case B ratio of $\approx2.86$ (see Sect.~\ref{sec:balmer_lines_origin} for a discussion).
-The emission lines have prominent non-Gaussian wings \citep[see also][]{rusakov2025, degraaff2025}, whereas the core of the lines (the central $\pm 1000$~\unit{km.s^{-1}}) resemble P-Cygni profiles.
+The emission lines have prominent non-Gaussian wings \citep[see also][]{rusakov2025, degraaff2025}, whereas the core of the lines (the central $\pm 1000$~\unit{km.s^{-1}}) resemble P Cygni profiles.